Fascia & Soffit Repair in Onslow County, NC

 Fascia & Soffit Repair Specialists

-Fascia and soffit damage is rarely just cosmetic — it signals water intrusion, ventilation failure, or pest infiltration that threatens your roof system's structural integrity.
+Fascia and soffit damage is rarely just cosmetic.
+It signals water intrusion, ventilation failure, or pest infiltration that threatens your roof system's structural integrity.
 Rotting fascia means water is getting behind your gutters and into your rafter tails.
 Damaged soffit means your attic ventilation is compromised and pests have a pathway inside.
 We repair the root cause, not just the visible symptom.

 Veteran Owned - Fair Pricing

 As a Veteran-Owned business, custom-tailored service is our mission.
 We are dedicated to helping military service members and their families throughout the entire East Coast area.
-We provide fair, transparent pricing—often 30% less than big-box competitors—for Onslow County residents.
+We provide fair, transparent pricing, often 30% less than big-box competitors, for Onslow County residents.

 Locally Trusted in Onslow County